blackgrape2025/peterdavanzo-site/content/about.md

 I [write](https://peterdavanzo.com/writing/).
 I read.
 I play and listen to a lot of music.

-There's a quote I love by Marcel Proust:
+There's a quote I love by Ernest Hemingway:

-<i>"The real voyage of discovery consists not in seeking new landscapes, but in having new eyes."</i>

-And another from Ernest Hemingway:

 <i>"All you have to do is write one true sentence.
 Write the truest sentence that you know."</i>

 I try to write with some of his grace and economy.
-Usually that means starting with a small observation and following it for a while.
-Sometimes it leads somewhere interesting.
+Usually that means starting with a small observation and following the thread for a while.
+Sometimes it leads somewhere deeper.

+I'm interested in how AI and robotics are changing the way people think, work, decide, create, and relate to one another.

 The [Library](https://peterdavanzo.com/library/) is where I keep books I like to return to.